Tinkerforge/doc/source/Software/API_Bindings.rst

 The only dependency on Unix-like systems is pthread, therefore a compilation of the project with gcc on Linux looks like::

- gcc -lpthread -o example_configuration brick_stepper.c ip_connection.c example_configuration.c
+ gcc -pthread -o example_configuration brick_stepper.c ip_connection.c example_configuration.c

 On Windows Winsock2 is used for threading.
 Under MinGW we can compile the example as following (hint: the library linking must come after the source)::